Pear Lake, Wild Basin - Finch Lake Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+2,112' net elevation gain (+2,582' total roundtrip elevation gain)|

-Pear Lake is located deep in the Wild Basin Area of Rocky Mountain National Park.
-This lightly used trail passes through aspen groves, the Finch Lake area, and pristine subalpine forests en route to the lake.
+Pear Lake (10,582') is located 6.5 miles from the Finch Lake Trailhead in Rocky Mountain National Park.
+This lightly used trail is highlighted by aspen groves, Finch Lake and long stretches of moss-draped forests en route to the lake.
 Once used as a reservoir, Pear Lake has been successfully restored to its natural state:

-The trail initially heads east and climbs 470' in just .8 miles to a sharp hairpin turn, where it bends southwest and levels across grassy aspen - ponderosa hillsides.
-Well-spaced trees create good viewing lanes for wildlife on this mild stretch.
+The trail initially heads east and climbs 470' in just .8 miles to a sharp hairpin turn, where it bends southwest and levels across grassy aspen - ponderosa slopes.
+Well-spaced trees create good viewing lanes for wildlife on this fast stretch.

 The trail steepens to a clearing where lightning-induced fire struck in 1978 (2.55 miles : 9,740').
-Despite ostensible damage, forests require periodic fire to thin timber, create space for new growth, and replenish soils.
-New growth and wildflowers fill open spaces, and downed trees open views across the Wild Basin Area.
+Despite ostensible damage, forests require periodic fire to thin timber, replenish soil and create space for new growth.

-The trail re-enters a dense spruce-fir forest and shifts frequently to a footbridge (3.85 miles : 10,072').
-Small streams, Spanish beard, and kinnickinnick accent this pleasant segment.
+The trail re-enters a dense spruce-fir forest to a footbridge (3.85 miles : 10,072').
+Small streams, Spanish beard and kinnickinnick accent this pleasant stretch.

 Variously level and rugged travel resumes to a crest and sharp right turn down winding switchbacks (3.95 miles : 10,069').
-Fringe season travelers should anticipate this turn, as snow may conceal it well into summer.
+Fringe season travelers should anticipate this turn, as snow may conceal it.

-The trail winds steeply down for .25 miles to the east shore of Finch Lake.
-Finch Lake's east shore is first accessible at 4.35 miles, though reaching it from the north shore is much easier (4.6 miles : 9,912').
+The trail winds steeply down for .25 miles to the east shore of Finch Lake (4.35 miles), with easier access from the north shore at 4.6 miles (9,912').

-The trail runs past Finch Lake backcountry campsites to Coney Creek over a solid bridge (4.65 miles : 9,905').
-The forest opens a bit on intermittently steep segments up the north side of a widening valley.
-Small streams and ponds to the south are good places to look for wildlife, including moose by late summer.
+The trail hugs the lake past backcountry campsites and drops across Coney Creek (4.65 miles : 9,905').
+It continues on variously steep grades up the north side of a widening valley.
+Small clearings and ponds to the south are good places to find wildlife, including moose by late summer.